“How do I increase membership in my organization?” is a question nonprofits constantly seek answers to.

 - Join LinkedIn groups and stay active by sharing membership details once in a while.
 (Most groups have strict guidelines on what can be shared, so ensure you stay within those limits to avoid getting removed.)

-Pro tip: At every stage of your promotion, stress on the value your potential members would get if they signed up for a membership.
+Pro tip: At every stage of your promotion, stress on the value your prospective members would get if they signed up for a membership.

 Promoting your membership program is the first step to increasing membership in your nonprofit organization.
 If done right, you will grab your audience’s attention and nudge them into making up their mind.